cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran (Zhuoran is the first name) is an AI Resident at [Google AI](https://ai.google/).
-Formerly, he was Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
-He graduated with a BEng in Compute Science from [The University of Hong Kong](https://www.hku.hk/).
-His research interests include computer vision, natural language processing (NLP), and speech analysis with deep learning.
-Currently, he focuses on the the attention mechanism, especially the application of [efficient attention](ai/2019/12/02/efficient-attention.html) in various domains.
-He also has interests in stereo vision, object recognition, and visual relationship detection.
+Shen Zhuoran (Zhuoran is the first name) is an AI Resident at [Google Research](https://research.google/).
+He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) and has formerly been Research Interns at [Tencent](https://www.tencent.com/en-us/) and [SenseTime](https://www.sensetime.com/en/).
+He currently focuses on the the attention mechanism, including the application of [efficient attention](ai/2019/12/02/efficient-attention.html) in various domains and fully-attentional visual modeling.
+He also has interests in stereo vision tasks and natural language processing.

 # Education